pk11/play-jaxrs/README.md

 ====================

-- using reflection for action dispatching instead of static binding
+- using reflection for action dispatching instead of matching generated route rules

 - since there are no router files to compile and sbt can not invalidate big parts of the object graph, compile times are significantly better than the standard solution